 Conclusion

 There’s an old saying that is: Linux isn’t for everyone.
 And I hardly doubt the truth of this phrase because it is for every system out there!
 However, the qualities of Linux make it one of the most desired OS among computer enthusiasts.
-Well, for you too, Linux has so many options that you can think about.
+Well, for you, too, Linux has so many options you can think about.
 So, on the way to say hello to your old mate again?